deeplearning4j/deeplearning4j/README.md

 Reporting an Issue/Bugs
 ========================================
-If you post to either the mailing list or the github, please use this format:
+Whether you post to the Google Groups mailing list or Github, please use this format:

-Version: Version of the software you're running
+**Version**: Version of Deeplearning4j/ND4J you're running.
-Type of Neural Net: RBM, DBN, RNTN, Word2Vec
+**Type of Neural Net**: RBM, DBN, RNTN, Word2Vec...
-Configuration: Your neural net configuration.
+**Configuration**: Your neural net configuration.
 This can be code or a reasonable list.
-Data: Description of the data you're using.
+**Data**: Description of the data you're using.
-Number of examples: Number of examples used Description of problem: Your specific problem goes here.
+**Number of examples**: Number of examples used.
+**Description of problem**: Your specific problem goes here.

 Deep learning is a form of state-of-the-art machine learning that can learn to recognize patterns in data unsupervised.